 He attended Harvard Law School, where he received the Fay Diploma, given annually to the law school graduate with the highest grade point average in the class.
 He also won the Sears Prize, given to law students who rank first and second in the first and second year law school classes.
 Alan was an editor and senior editor of the Harvard Law Review.
 While in law school, he took and passed the CPA examination, and was awarded the Silver Medal for achieving the second highest score in the United States on the examination in the year in which he took it.

-After clerking for Judge Charles Clark on the United States Court of Appeals for the Fifth Circuit, Alan began law practice in Jackson with Butler Snow O’Mara Stevens & Cannada.
+He clerked for Judge Charles Clark on the United States Court of Appeals for the Fifth Circuit.
 Although he began as a transactional and tax lawyer, Alan soon gravitated to litigation, and business and commercial litigation have been his focus for most of his career.
 Prior to joining Bradley, he was a founding partner with Forman Perry Watkins Krutz & Tardy LLP beginning in 1986.

-Outside the law, Alan is a director of BancorpSouth, Inc., and BancorpSouth Bank, a bank holding company and bank with approximately $15 billion in assets.
+Outside the law, Alan is a director of BancorpSouth Bank, a bank with approximately $15 billion in assets.
 He also serves as a Trustee of the Robert M. Hearin Foundation.
 Gov. Haley Barbour appointed Alan to the Board of Trustees of the Mississippi Institutions of Higher Learning, the constitutional board that governs all of Mississippi’s public universities.